-Forensic chemistry is the examination of non-biological trace evidence found at crime scenes in order to identify unknown materials and match samples to known substances.
-In a new research scientists from the department of chemistry at Louisiana State University (LSU) set out to apply laser technology.
-This laser ablation technique can capture molecules contained within a finger-mark, including lipids, proteins, genetic material which can be further analysed.
-Forensic chemists use a wide variety of analyzation methods, such as chromatography, spectrometry and spectroscopy.
+Forensic chemistry is that the examination of non-biological trace proof found at crime scenes to spot unknown materials and match samples to better-known substances.
+During a new research scientist from the department of chemistry at Louisiana State University (LSU) began to use optical device technology.
+This optical device ablation technique will capture molecules contained among a finger-mark, together with lipids, proteins, genetic material which may be more analysed. forensic chemists use a large form of analyzation strategies, like chromatography, spectroscopic analysis and spectrum analysis.

 - Track 1-1 Ballistic Fingerprinting